Our websites:

 Microsoft Dictate and Google Voice Typing do need an internet connection to work and if your connection is poor you might not get very good results.

-If you are going to use speech recognition on your computer, get a good microphone.
-We recommend a microphone with a USB connector such as the Andrea NC 181 USB.
-We've tried lots of mics over the years and we think this one is most reliable.
+If you are going to use speech recognition on your computer, get a good microphone: we recommend a noise-cancelling microphone with a USB connector.

 We strongly recommend using the procedure outlined in Speech Recognition as AT for Writing, by Daniel Cochrane and Kelly Key, which uses the following approach: